-If there have been any concerns of a Child Protection nature relating to a child, or the child is the subject of a Child Protection Plan, the Designated Safeguarding Lead for Child Protection and/or the Principal /Headmistress of the School has the responsibility of passing this information on should the child transfer to a new school.
-If the School is unaware of the destination of a child leaving the school, the School will refer the child to the local authority in order to ensure that she is tracked appropriately.
+If there have been any concerns of a Child Protection nature relating to a child, or the child is the subject of a Child Protection Plan, the DSL and/or the Principal /Headmistress of the School has the responsibility of passing this information on should the child transfer to a new school.
+If the School is unaware of the destination of a child leaving the school, the School will refer the child to the Local Authority in order to ensure that she is tracked appropriately.

 Parents will normally be kept informed as appropriate of any action to be taken under these procedures.
-However, there may be circumstances when the Designated Safeguarding Lead will need to consult Children's Services, the police and/or the Principal/Headmistress before discussing details with parents.
+However, there may be circumstances when the DSL will need to consult Children's Care Services, the police and/or the Principal/Headmistress before discussing details with parents.